Magnesium hydroxide: As food additive

-It is added directly to human food, and is affirmed as generally recognized as safe by the FDA.
+It is added directly to human food, and is affirmed as generally recognized as safe by the US Food and Drug Administration.
 It is known as E number E528.

 Magnesium hydroxide is marketed for medical use in the form of chewable tablets, capsules, powder, and as liquid suspensions, which are sometimes flavored.
 These products are sold as antacids to neutralize stomach acid and relieve indigestion and heartburn.

 It is also a laxative used to alleviate constipation.
 As a laxative, the osmotic force of the magnesia acts to draw fluids from the body.
 High doses can lead to diarrhea and can deplete the body's supply of potassium, sometimes leading to muscle cramps.
 Some magnesium hydroxide products sold for antacid use (such as Maalox) are formulated to minimize unwanted laxative effects through the inclusion of aluminum hydroxide, which inhibits the contractions of smooth muscle cells in the gastrointestinal tract, thereby counterbalancing the contractions induced by the osmotic effects of the magnesium hydroxide.